zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

     }

 Notice that we only created getter-functions here.
-This is because right now we don't bother how the data gets inside the Blog-class.
+This is because right now we don't bother how the data gets inside the ``Post``-class.
 All we care for is that we're able to access the properties through these getter-functions.

 And now we'll create the appropriate Model file associated with the interface.
-Make sure to set the required class properties and fill the getter functions defined by our ``BlogInterface`` with some useful content.
+Make sure to set the required class properties and fill the getter functions defined by our ``PostInterface`` with some useful content.
 Even if our interface doesn't care about setter functions we will write them as we will fill our class with data through these.
 You then should have a class that looks like the following: